Shreyans2004/devDiv/README.md

 DevDiv is built to simplify web development for beginners and enthusiasts.
 I would like to acknowledge the web development community for their continuous support and inspiration.

+For more details and to explore the extension's features, visit our website: [DevDiv Extension Website](https://devdiv-web.netlify.app/)

 Happy coding!